clerk/clerk-nextjs-app-quickstart/README.md

 - Install `@clerk/nextjs`
 - Setup your environment keys
 - Wrap your Next.js app in `<ClerkProvider />`
-- Limit access to authenticated users through using Next.js middleware
+- Limit access to authenticated users using Next.js middleware
 - Embed the `<UserButton />`

 ## Deploy